<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Cause

 The error is encountered if the dsacls command is executed from an elevated PowerShell prompt rather than from an elevated command prompt or if the command is executed on a server that does not have the Active Directory Domain Services Role installed.
+Additionally, PowerShell parses special characters, such as the dollar sign ($), differently than the Command Prompt, causing syntax errors when service account names contain these characters.

 Solution